Locksmith

 Hi Josh - Here is an aesthetic lock question: I am installing a new front door, and I'd like the visible hardware (handle & lock) to be silver on the outside, and bronze on the inside.
 If I buy two identical sets of hardware from the same manufacturer, one in each color, can I combine appropriate parts from each set to get this look and still have them functioning securely?
 Thanks for any info!

-Asked by Jeanne over 9 years ago
+Asked by Jeanne almost 10 years ago

 Yes you can do that.
 That's not that uncommon actually.
 If you have the time to wait, you can special order hardware specifiying the color inside & out, as well as handle style.
 Maybe online retailers, or maybe from your local walk-in locksmith.
 Not sure what the cost would be.